alephium/www/src/content/news/builders-highlight-4-no-trust-verify-9ea495ca826f/index.md

 title: 'Builders Highlight #4: No Trust Verify'
 ---

 _Our ecosystem thrives with developers building amazing stuff on top of Alephium (services, dApps, etc…) that deliver a unique experience and provide real utility for the users.
 In the Builders Highlight series, these builders will share more about their projects, thoughts, and insights on why building on Alephium!
-You can find_ <a href="/news/post/builders-highlight-sezame-wallet-ddb4aeb61881" ><em>#1 here</em></a>_,_ <a href="/news/post/builders-highlight-alphpaca-nfts-99c69775f04c" ><em>#2 here</em></a> _and_ <a href="/news/post/builders-highlight-3-ayin-6be4a6bd4ec2" ><em>#3</em></a>_!_
+You can find_ [#1 here](/news/post/builders-highlight-sezame-wallet-ddb4aeb61881)_,_ [#2 here](/news/post/builders-highlight-alphpaca-nfts-99c69775f04c) _and_ [#3](/news/post/builders-highlight-3-ayin-6be4a6bd4ec2)_!_

-This episode is about No Trust Verify, creator of the first ever token on mainnet (ALF), now introducing <a href="https://walph.io" >Walph</a>, the first decentralized lottery powered by Alephium! <a href="https://twitter.com/cg1_bin" >cgi-bin</a> and <a href="https://twitter.com/Oheka32" >Oheka</a> & other NTV members are hyperactive community members & fantastic builders, and we thank them for their time!
+This episode is about No Trust Verify, creator of the first ever token on mainnet (ALF), now introducing [Walph](https://walph.io), the first decentralized lottery powered by Alephium! [cgi-bin](https://twitter.com/cg1_bin) and [Oheka](https://twitter.com/Oheka32) & other NTV members are hyperactive community members & fantastic builders, and we thank them for their time!

 ### **Tell us a bit about yourself.
 Who are you?
 Where are you from?
 What’s your training & main activity? (this one is optional, but is always nice to know a bit about the founder/dev)**

-We are going by <a href="https://notrustverify.ch" >No Trust Verify</a>, mostly from Switzerland and our main activity is experimenting with a fondness for privacy, self-sovereignty and trustless organization.
-We actively <a href="https://github.com/notrustverify" >contribute</a> to many projects, such as Nym, where we manage the infrastructure, develop applications such as <a href="https://pastenym.ch/" >pastenym.ch</a>, and educate and raise awareness of privacy issues.
+We are going by [No Trust Verify](https://notrustverify.ch), mostly from Switzerland and our main activity is experimenting with a fondness for privacy, self-sovereignty and trustless organization.
+We actively [contribute](https://github.com/notrustverify) to many projects, such as Nym, where we manage the infrastructure, develop applications such as [pastenym.ch](https://pastenym.ch/), and educate and raise awareness of privacy issues.
 Likewise, we are also active on Alephium in various ways, whether by managing certain components such as full node or backend explorer, being active in the community or helping to integrate NymConnect into the Alephium ecosystem.

 ![](image_d8c67fefb0.png)